A message to parents from Dr. Vivek H. Murthy about the value of our kids' health and well-being.

 Sometimes adults need help to start the conversation about health topics they're not familiar with, like e-cigarettes.
 This tip sheet offers ideas for conversation starters, if you need a little help.
 Print it for yourself or share it with your children.
 Ask them what they think after reading the tip sheet.

-You can share the facts straight from the source – the Surgeon General.
 This fact sheet features key findings from the Surgeon General's Report on e-cigarette use among youth and young adults that you can share with your child.

 Parents and other adults can do their part to reduce young people's exposure to e-cigarettes.